 (i) Qualification as a Real Estate Investment Trust - The REIT intends to operate in a manner to qualify as a real estate investment trust for U.S. federal income tax purposes.
-Although the REIT does not intend to request a ruling from the IRS, as to its real estate investment trust qualification, the REIT received an opinion of Taft Stettinius & Hollister LLP with respect to its qualification as a real estate investment trust in connection with the offering of its Units on October 7, 2020.
+Although the REIT does not intend to request a ruling from the IRS, as to its real estate investment trust qualification, the REIT received an opinion of Taft Stettinius & Hollister LLP with respect to its gualification as a real estate investment trust in connection with the offering of its Units on November 18, 2021.
 Investors should be aware, however, that opinions of counsel are not binding on the IRS or any court.
+Accordingly, there can be no assurance that contrary positions may not successfully be asserted by the IRS.
 The opinion of Taft Stettinius & Hollister LLP was based on Taft Stettinius & Hollister LLP's review and analysis of existing law and on certain representations as to factual matters made by the REIT, including representations relating to its assets and the sources of its income and its proposed method of operation.
 The opinion was expressed as of the date issued and does not cover subsequent periods.
-Taft Stettinius & Hollister LLP will have no obligation to advise the REIT or the Unitholders of any subsequent change in the matters stated, represented or assumed, or of any subsequent change in applicable law.
-Furthermore, both the validity of the opinion of Taft Stettinius & Hollister LLP, and the REIT's qualification as a real estate investment trust, depends on the REIT's satisfaction of certain asset, income, organizational, distribution, Unitholder ownership and other requirements on a continuing basis, the results of which will not be monitored by Taft Stettinius & Hollister LLP.
+Taft Stettinius & Hollister LLP has not had and will not have any obligation to advise the REIT or the Unitholders of any subsequent change in the matters stated, represented or assumed, or of any subsequent change in applicable law.
+Furthermore, both the validity of the opinion of Taft Stettinius & Hollister LLP, and the REIT's gualification as a real estate investment trust, depends on the REIT's satisfaction of certain asset, income, organizational, distribution, Unitholder ownership and other requirements on a continuing basis, the results of which will not be monitored by Taft Stettinius & Hollister LLP.
 Accordingly, given the complex nature of the rules governing real estate investment trusts, the ongoing importance of factual determinations, including the potential tax treatment of investments the REIT makes, and the possibility of future changes in the REIT's circumstances, no assurance can be given that the REIT's actual results of operations for any particular taxable year will satisfy such requirements.
-Moreover, no assurance can be given that legislation, new regulations, administrative interpretations or court decisions will not change the tax laws with respect to qualification as a real estate investment trust or the U.S. federal income tax consequences of that qualification.
+Moreover, no assurance can be given that legislation, new regulations, administrative interpretations or court decisions will not change the tax laws with respect to qualification as a real estate investment trust or the U.S. federal income tax consequences of that gualification.